teamniteo/handbook/5_People/salary-system.md

 #### Affordability Ratio

 We are not a VC funded Sillicon Valey startup who scales for the sake of scaling and often does not care how much things cost.
-We strive to be profitable so [every Nitean gets a cut].
+We strive to be profitable so [every Nitean gets a cut](https://github.com/niteoweb/handbook/blob/master/5_People/profit-sharing.md).
 Hence, we discount Glassdor amounts by an *affordability ratio*, which we get by averaging Numbeo Location Ratios of Amsterdam, Barcelona, Berlin, and Lisbon.
 The affordability ratio for 2019 is _0.53_.

 #### How often do base salaries get calculated?